gossard/PowerMerger/README.md

     -StaticFields @{ SystemName = 'PowerMerger Automation' } `
     -Object $users

-# Ensure that the destination directory exists.
-New-Item -ItemType Directory -Force -Path '.\output' | Out-Null

 # Use the OutFileProcessor in "Separated" mode.
 # We tell it to use the 'Name' property from each object as the base for the filename.
+# The destination directory will be created if it doesn't exist.
 $processor = New-MergerOutFileProcessor -PropertyName 'Name' -DestDir ".\output" -Extension ".html"

 $request | New-MergerBuild -Processor $processor